robmoore-i/robmoore-i.github.io/wiki/docs/reading/log.md

 # Log

 The month in each entry refers to when I finished reading a book.
 I almost always start a new book right after finishing a previous one.
-I only read one book at a time.
+I read only one book at a time.

 ## 2025

-- WIP: The forever dog - Rodney Habib & Karen Shaw Becker
+- Aug: The forever dog - Rodney Habib & Karen Shaw Becker
 - Jun: The emperor of all maladies: A biography of cancer - Siddhartha Mukherjee
 - May: Understanding cancer - Robin Hesketh
 - Apr: The palace of illusions - Chitra Banarjee Divakaruni